dqops/dqo/docs/dqo-concepts/dqops-user-interface-overview.md

 The buttons and icons allow you to:

-- Activate and deactivate checks by using the Switch button
+- Activate and deactivate checks by using the toggle button.
+The toggle button next to the name of the activated default checks will have a light green color.
+If the check has been activated manually, the toggle button will have a darker green color.
+Learn more about [monitoring data quality with default check here](../working-with-dqo/daily-monitoring-of-data-quality.md).
 - Disable checks by using the Disable button
 - Access check **Settings** where you can set Custom data groupings, modify inclusion/exclusion of check in KPI and SLA, modify the name of the Data Quality Dimension, add SQL WHERE condition, modify scheduling settings, or add Labels.